Bear Grylls Gear

 This reusable bag can be heated in the microwave for 60 seconds before use.
 You’ll find more detailed instructions on making this heat pack here.
 This simple, affordable, and relatively low-risk treatment can be performed in your own home to provide rapid and natural pain relief for all sorts of aches and pains.
 Dick Hartzell, author of Don’t Ice that Ankle Sprain, has seen baseball pitchers icing their shoulders.

 Still, many experts advise that treatment should be tailored to the athlete.
 Functional rehab and balance training may be more effective than immobilization, particularly when in managing grade I and II ankle sprains.
-Verywell Fit articles are reviewed by board-certified physicians and nutrition and exercise healthcare professionals.
-Medical Reviewers confirm the content is thorough and accurate, reflecting the latest evidence-based research.
+Verywell Fit articles are analyzed by board-certified physicians and nutrition and exercise healthcare professionals.
+Medical Analyzers confirm the content is thorough and accurate, reflecting the latest evidence-based research.

 If you are uncertain about your health history, consult a doctor first.
 This involves plunging oneself into a mixture of ice and water for 20 to 30 minutes.
 There are a variety of ways you can apply cold to your injury.
 However, there are some details to keep in mind to make the icing treatment safer and more effective.
 Heated whirlpools offer relief from joint pain or total-body soreness.